‘The Cock and the Jasp’ from Morall Fabillis by Robert Henryson

 Middle Scots Language

-Henryson’s work was important in establish Scots as a literary language.
-Spoken in middle-class urban contexts in late medieval Scotland, this language is not separate from English, with which it shares fundamental structures, but it is distinctively different in almost every aspect.
+Henryson’s work was important in establishing Scots as a literary language.
+Spoken in middle-class urban contexts in late medieval Scotland, this language shares fundamental structures with English, but is distinctively different in almost every aspect.
 The rhymes that Henryson uses here give us clues to how the vowels should be pronounced.
 There are other features to look out for like the use of <quh-> for <wh->, so quha, quhair, quhen instead of who, where, when.
 In Middle Scots, modern English pronouns like scho, thay, thaim, thair, are used earlier than in southern versions of Middle English.

 Find out more about Middle Scots.